 The LGPS is a funded defined benefit scheme, with the assets held in separate trustee administered funds.
-The total contribution made for the year ended 31 July 2011 was £956,000 of which employer contributions totalled £696,000 and employee contributions totalled £260,000.
-The agreed employers contribution rates for future years is 17.3%.
-Employees contribution rates are now banded dependant on defined pay bands, the rates varying from 5.5% to 7.5%.
+The total contribution made for the year ended 31 July 2012 was £995,000 of which employer contributions totalled £723,000 and employee contributions totalled £272,000.
+The agreed employer contribution rate for future years is 17.3%.
+Employee contribution rates are now banded dependant on defined pay bands, the rates varying from 5.5% to 7.5%.